-We will pay our dealer manager a distribution fee that accrues daily in an amount equal to 1/365th of 1% of our NAV for our outstanding Class T shares for such day on a continuous basis from year to year.
-This distribution fee will be payable in arrears on a monthly basis.
-This distribution fee will be paid on all Class T shares, including those purchased pursuant to our distribution reinvestment plan.
+Class T shares are not available for purchase in the primary portion of the offering.
+With respect to our Class T shares, we will pay a distribution fee that accrues daily in an amount equal to 1/365th of 1% of our NAV per Class T share for outstanding Class T shares, which is payable monthly in arrears.
+In addition, this distribution fee will be paid on all Class T shares, whether purchased in the primary portion of the offering or pursuant to our distribution reinvestment plan.

-We will cease to pay such distribution fee upon any of the following events, each of which we refer to as a "conversion event:" (i) a listing of our common stock on a national securities exchange, (ii) when a Class T share is no longer outstanding, either because it was redeemed by us or we otherwise repurchased such share or because of our merger or consolidation with or into another entity or other extraordinary transaction pursuant to which such share is exchanged for cash or other securities, (iii) when total underwriting compensation from whatever source with respect to this offering reaches 10% of the gross proceeds from the primary portion of the offering (based on the applicable time period prescribed by FINRA rules), (iv) with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source, including dealer manager fees, selling commissions, distribution fees and any other underwriting compensation paid to broker-dealers with respect to such Class T shares in the stockholder account is equal to 8.5% (or such lower percentage as set forth in an agreement between our dealer manager and a participating broker-dealer in effect at the time such Class T shares were first issued to such account) of the total gross offering price of all the Class T shares purchased over time for such account in the primary portion of an offering, or (v) upon the termination of our dealer manager agreement.
+We will cease to pay such distribution fee upon any of the following events, each of which we refer to as a "conversion event:" (i) a listing of our common stock on a national securities exchange, (ii) when a Class T share is no longer outstanding, either because it was redeemed by us or we otherwise repurchased such share or because of our merger or consolidation with or into another entity or other extraordinary transaction pursuant to which such share is exchanged for cash or other securities, (iii) when total underwriting compensation from whatever source with respect to this offering exceeds 10% of the gross proceeds from the primary portion of the offering (based on the applicable time period prescribed by FINRA rules), (iv) with respect to Class T shares held in a particular stockholder account, at the end of the month in which total underwriting compensation from whatever source, including dealer manager fees, selling commissions, distribution fees and any other underwriting compensation paid to broker-dealers with respect to such Class T shares in the stockholder account is equal to 8.5% (or such lower percentage as set forth in an agreement between our dealer manager and a participating broker-dealer in effect at the time such Class T shares were first issued to such account) of the total gross offering price of all the Class T shares purchased over time for such account in the primary portion of an offering, or (v) upon the termination of our dealer manager agreement.
 The primary portion of the offering does not include shares delivered to stockholders under our distribution reinvestment plan.
 Class T shares will automatically convert into Class N shares upon the occurrence of a conversion event.
 The number of Class N shares derived in such conversion shall be determined by a conversion ratio, defined as the NAV per Class T share on the date of conversion divided by the NAV per Class N share on the date of conversion.
 Following the conversion of their Class T shares to Class N shares, those stockholders participating in the distribution reinvestment plan will receive Class N shares going forward at the then-current NAV per Class N share, which may be higher than the NAV per Class T share.

-Each Class T2 share issued in the primary offering is subject to a selling commission of up to 3% of the NAV for such Class T2 share.
+Each Class T2 share issued in the primary portion of the offering is subject to a selling commission of up to 3% of the NAV for such Class T2 share.
 We will also pay our dealer manager an up-front dealer manager fee of up to 0.50% of the NAV per Class T2 share sold, and a distribution fee that accrues daily in an amount equal to 1/365th of 0.85% of our NAV for our outstanding Class T2 shares for such day on a continuous basis from year to year.
 This distribution fee will be payable in arrears on a monthly basis.
-In addition, this distribution fee will be paid on all Class T2 shares, whether purchased in our primary offering or pursuant to our distribution reinvestment plan.
+In addition, this distribution fee will be paid on all Class T2 shares, whether purchased in the primary portion of the offering or pursuant to our distribution reinvestment plan.